TheRuchirShah/The-Complete-JAVA/Pattern/README.md

 # Pattern in JAVA

 **Java pattern program**  enhances the coding skill, logic, and looping concepts.
-It is mostly asked in  **Java interview**  to check the logic and thinking of the programmer.
-We can print a  **Java pattern program**  in different designs.
+It is mostly asked in  **java interview**  to check the logic and thinking of the programmer.
+We can print a  **java pattern program**  in different designs.
 To learn the pattern program, we must have a deep knowledge of the Java loop, such as  **for**  loop  **do-while**  loop.

 We have classified the  **Java** patterns  into three main categories: